MAwaisMansoor/stringLibrary/README.md

 # stringLibrary
-This is the String Library updated
+This is the String Library